 Vet and medication costs are increasing by around 5% annually as more illnesses and disease becomes treatable.
 Between 2003 and 2008, 1.6 million people had to put down at least one pet.

 Pet insurance could easily save you thousands of pounds.
-To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums using this fab pet insurance comparison service.
+To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums using a pet insurance comparison service.

 There is one simple way to save yourself potentially huge sums of cash.
 Don’t let your pet get overweight or obese.
 More than four in ten of the cats and dogs seen by Britain’s vets are overweight, according to research by Sainsbury’s Finance.